 cffilibrary.
 It can be used to call OpenSSL functions, and access constants.

-cryptography enables OpenSSLs thread safety facilities in two different
+cryptography enables OpenSSLs thread safety facilities in several

-ways depending on the configuration of your system.
-Normally the locking
+different ways depending on the configuration of your system.
+For users on

-callbacks provided by your Python implementation specifically for OpenSSL will
+to use the callbacks provided by your Python implementation specifically for